iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 ### Bucket paths

-Every bucket registered under Weave is accessed using __paths__.
-On the example curl command above given path parameter says the bucket wanted to be accessed is the tokens bucket.
+A bucket data can be queried using that bucket unique path to identify it.
+The above curl command is reading username Token entity using */tokens* path.

 Some available bucket paths: `/wallets`, `/auth`, `/aswaps` ...